isaac1104/create-react-express/README.md

 ## About This Boilerplate

 Build your React app using Node and Express with this boilerplate.
-This boilerplate comes with most of the popular NPM packages, such as `redux`, `react-router-dom`, `axios` and many more out of the box!
-This boilerplate can effortlessly connect your app to `Mongodb` database and also takes care of authenticating users with `Google OAuth`. (signed-in users' information will be saved into your database)
+This boilerplate comes with many popular libraries such as `redux`, `react-router-dom`, `axios` and many more out of the box!
+This boilerplate can effortlessly connect your app to `Mongodb` database and also takes care of authenticating users with `Google OAuth`.

 ## 💻 Tech Stack

-Here is the list of packages / techs used in the boilerplate.

-Full list of dependencies can be found inside `client/package.json` file.

 ```
 Frontend

 * React
-* Redux
-* React-Router
-* Redux-Form

 Backend

 * Node
 * Express
 * Mongodb
-* Passport.js

 ```

+Full list of dependencies can be found inside `package.json` files.

 ## 💻 Starting the app locally